inite-io/idea-machine-wiki/docs/how-does-it-work/combat-system-and-skills-1.md

 * Character level-up (Fully regenerates health)

 Vampirism items or skills help restore health.
-The player also has tokens, which are mostly needed for in-game purchases, and the player can also spend on a couple of side effects:
+The player also has tokens, which are mostly needed for in-game purchases, and the player can also spend them on a couple of side effects to temporarily improve the character's skills/abilities.

-* **Strengthening Elixir**
-  *Cost:* 4 Tokens
-  *Effect:* Resets the state of all the player's goals.
-* **The Ball of Abstinence**
-  *Cost:* 8 Tokens
-  *Effect:* Resets most of the player's progress.

-## Skills
+## Characteristic

 Each character has 4 characteristics